uwplse/pumpkin-pi/README.md

 and `Lift` (or `Repair` for tactic support) to lift along those equivalences. `Find ornament` supports two additional options to increase user confidence and to make the functions that it generates more useful.
-If you skip running the `Find ornament` command and just run `Lift`, then DEVOID will run `Find ornament` for you automatically first.
+If you skip running the `Find ornament` command and just run `Lift`, then CARROT will run `Find ornament` for you automatically first.

-In addition, there are a few commands that help make DEVOID more useful: `Preprocess` for pattern matching and fixpoint support, and `Unpack` to help recover more user-friendly types.
+In addition, there are a few commands that help make CARROT more useful: `Preprocess` for pattern matching and fixpoint support, and `Unpack` to help recover more user-friendly types.
 The `Preprocess` command comes from our plugin [fix-to-elim](redacted).